 Which is best – limited or umbrella?

-- Do you want to run a business, or do you want a completely ‘hassle-free’ solution?
+1. Do you want to run a business or enjoy a completely ‘hassle-free’ solution?

-- Are your contracts caught by the IR35 rules?
+4. Are your contracts caught by the IR35 legislation?

 If you are set on contracting for some time, want to maximise your income, and your work isn’t caught by IR35, then the limited company route is probably right for you.